muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Phanna's words left me speechless.

-Refusing this request just felt like the wrong thing to do but for I cant just abandon my own goals.
+Refusing this request just felt like the wrong thing to do but I can't just abandon my own goals.

-But then again, how do I proceed further on my own goals anyways?
+But then again, how do I proceed further on my own goals anyway?

 I felt like I was caught between a rock and a hard place.